surfscape/.github/profile/README.md

 ## About the project

 > [!IMPORTANT]
-> The SurfScape project is currently suffering a restructure that will affect project branding, goals, and branding.
+> The SurfScape project is currently suffering a restructure that will affect projects, goals, and branding.

 SurfScape is an umbrella that develops a variety of projects and services related to the open web, privacy, and freedom.